LQR471814/wavelet-tree/README.md

 > persistent storage medium, but you will suffer latency costs for
 > it.
 >
-> If only there was a method of achieving broad compression of
+> If only there was a data structure capable of compressing many
-> many strings along with speedy random access of such strings.
+> strings while retaining fast and efficient random access of such
+> strings.

 Behold, the wavelet tree.